bschiffthaler/seidr/docs/source/algorithms/tigress.rst

 TIGRESS uses an ensemble approach (here called stability selection) to reduce prediction variance in a LASSO model.
 It works somewhat similar to the other :ref:`ensemble-label` .
 TIGRESS is published in [Haury2012]_ .
-The LASSO uses the GLMNET Fortrn backend in [Friedman2010]_ .
+The LASSO uses the GLMNET Fortran backend in [Friedman2010]_ .

 Running TIGRESS